Plutoberth/python-launch-library/README.md

 ##### Warning: The wrapper is not yet intended for general use.

-Available models: Agency, AgencyType, Launch, Launch Status, Pad, Location
+Available models: `Agency, AgencyType, Launch, Launch Status, Pad, Location, Rocket, RocketFamily`

 The usage of the API is simple.